Rick Reynolds

 Rick Reynolds (born December 13, 1951) is an American comedian known for his one-man shows Only the Truth Is Funny and All Grown Up...and No Place to Go.
 Only the Truth Is Funny began as a theatrical show and was eventually broadcast on Showtime and nominated for a 1993 Emmy Award for writing.

 Early life and education

-Reynolds was born in Wood Village, Oregon, a suburb of in Portland.
+Reynolds was born in Wood Village, Oregon, a suburb of Portland.
 His father drowned when Rick was six months old.
 His manic depressive mother brought in several stepfathers, who were abusive.
 He graduated from Portland State University in 1976 with a Bachelor of Science in philosophy.